buchandersenn/android-realm-builders/README.md

 }
 ```

-If you find you find yourself often executing similar queries then you can add them to the
+If you find yourself often executing similar queries then you can add them to
-Realm model class as well:
+the Realm model classes as well:

 ```java
 public class Person extends RealmObject {